Conservatory lighting a little lacklustre? Here are 10 illuminating ideas

 If your hallway speaks volumes in terms of stature and size, it’s essential to get the amount of lighting just right.
 Too little and it will lack character, too much and it will seem like a tourist attraction.

-We love how this hallway has completely nailed the brief.
+We love how these hallway lighting ideas has completely nailed the brief.
 The use of gallery-style lighting to showcase artwork, table lamps for a comforting glow, lights placed in archways and uplighters in dark corners make this hallway a masterclass in layered lighting.

 Nicola Bouchard, owner of MooBoo Home, explains: “Good lighting in a hallway can be transformative.
 You need to take into account the size of the space, the height of the ceiling, the decor in place, style (modern/rustic or classic) and whether you need it lighting brightly, for mood, or indeed both.”